NiklasTiede/MyBlog/content/post/4-Distribution-via-Installation-Script.md

 fi
 ```

-THe virtual environment will be rebuilt.
+The virtual environment will be rebuilt.

 ```bash
 pipenv install -r requirements.txt